 Taxes in Botswana

 The tax system in Botswana changes often and can be tricky for an expat to navigate on their own.
-For this reason, foreigners moving to Botswana are encouraged to a hire a specialist with a detailed knowledge of that country’s tax system.
+For this reason, we encourage foreigners to a hire a specialist with detailed knowledge of Botswana’s tax system and working with expats.

 Generally, expats will have to pay taxes in Botswana if: